2024 Motely Picnic

 http://www.tolsonacampground.com

-Our date is set for 09 Sept.
+Our date is set for 7 Sept.
 Setup time is 0900 open from 1000-1600.
 The location will be the Big Lake Lions Club, at 2942 Lions Cir, Big Lake.
-Tabitha/KL4FZ has complete our door prize request letter to give to the vendors and businesses to request door prizes soon.
+Scott/KL7SLM is working on our door prize request letter to give to the vendors and businesses to request door prizes and will have it out soon.
 Remember they are tax free.
-Check with the Treasure for Tax Receipts to give to the vendors.
+Check with the Treasurer for Tax Receipts to give to the vendors.

 We will be inviting the ARRL Northwest Director or Assist.
 Director, depending on their schedule He will be bringing a lot of new ARRL and Ham radio info with him and wants to get our opinions on various items.
 Lets hope he can make it.
 We are currently looking for presentations to put on the schedule.
 Coordinate with Hamfest Coordinator to get on the schedule.